SpencerCDixon/Yahtzee-Challenge/readme.md

 .
 Players are able to choose which category they want to use for a particular turn (end of the 3 rolls).
 Example: after my 3 rolls lets say I got [1,1,4,1,5] I should be able to choose whether I want that roll to count for my `Ones` or `Chance`.
-7. Once a player fills all categories the game ends.
+7. Once a player fills all categories the game ends and displays the total score to the player.

 #### Extended Requirements: